michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 33. And he took him aside from the crowd by himself, and put his fingers in his ears, and spat, and touched his tongue.

-34. And he looked up to heaven, and sighed, and said to him, Be opened:Ethphátach.
+34. And he looked up to heaven, and sighed, and said to him, Be opened:

-35. and in that hour his ears were opened, and the bond of his tongue was loosed, and he spake plainly.Or, easily.
+35. and in that hour his ears were opened, and the bond of his tongue was loosed, and he spake plainly.

 36. And he charged them that to no man they should tell this.
 But so much as he charged them, they the more proclaimed it;